WHAT IS PERMACULTURE?

 What is Permaculture?

-It is difficult to concisely define what permaculture is.
-The word is a combination of ‘permanent’ and ‘agriculture’ and the concept was first created by Bill Mollison and David Holmgren.
+The word permaculture is a contraction of ‘permanent’ and ‘agriculture’ and the concept was first created by Bill Mollison and David Holmgren.
 Originally it was a method of designing integrated systems that provide food, shelter, energy and other material and non-material needs.
 The permaculture design process or method pays careful consideration to ecological systems that are sustainable and does this through an ethical and principled approach.

 While it might have initially been limited to the realm of small and large scale gardena and farm designs (agriculture) it has over the years expanded to consider all aspects of ecosystem engineering.
 This has created concepts such as ecovillage design and the transition town movement.